-Today, people are coming together across the country and across the globe in an international day of action to shut down Guantánamo.
-In a few minutes we will speak with a former Guantanamo detainee who is currently in Cuba as part of an international delegation calling for the closure of the prison camp as well as the brother of a Guantanamo detainee who has been held there since 2002.
+Today, people are coming together across the country and the globe in an international day of action to shut down Guantánamo.
+In a few minutes we’ll speak with a former Guantanamo detainee who is currently in Cuba as part of an international delegation calling for the closure of the prison camp, as well as the brother of a Guantanamo prisoner who has been held there since 2002.

-“Now, one of the things that Donald Rumsfeld did, right at the start of the war of terror, in late 2002, he appointed General Geoffrey Miller to be chief at Guantanamo, alright, because the previous commanders at Guantanamo were too soft on the detainees, and General Miller turned Guantanamo into a de facto behavioral research laboratory, a kind of torture research laboratory.
-And under General Miller at Guantanamo, they perfected the C.I.A. torture paradigm.
+ALFRED McCOY: [Click for full interview] One of the things that Donald Rumsfeld did, right at the start of the war of terror, in late 2002, he appointed General Geoffrey Miller to be chief at Guantanamo, all right, because the previous commanders at Guantanamo were too soft on the detainees, and General Miller turned Guantanamo into a de facto behavioral research laboratory, a kind of torture research laboratory.
+And under General Miller at Guantanamo, they perfected the CIA torture paradigm.
 They added two key techniques.
 They went beyond the universal sensory receptors of the original research.
 They added to it an attack on cultural sensitivity, particularly Arab male sensitivity to issues of gender and sexual identity.
 And then they went further still.
-Under General Miller, they created these things called "Biscuit" teams, behavioral science consultation teams, and they actually had qualified military psychologists participating in the ongoing interrogation, and these psychologists would identify individual phobias, like fear of dark or attachment to mother, and by the time we’re done, by 2003, under General Miller, Guantanamo had perfected the C.I.A. paradigm, and it had a three-fold total assault on the human psyche: sensory receptors, self-inflicted pain, cultural sensitivity, and individual fears and phobia."
+Under General Miller, they created these things called “biscuit” teams, behavioral science consultation teams, and they actually had qualified military psychologists participating in the ongoing interrogation, and these psychologists would identify individual phobias, like fear of dark or attachment to mother, and by the time we’re done, by 2003, under General Miller, Guantanamo had perfected the CIA paradigm, and it had a threefold total assault on the human psyche: sensory receptors, self-inflicted pain, cultural sensitivity, and individual fears and phobia.

-"A technique was used in the interrogation booth where sex was used as a weapon to create a wedge between the detainee we were speaking with and his faith.
+ERIK SAAR: [Click for full interview] That day, a technique was used in the interrogation booth where sex was used as a weapon to create a wedge between the detainee we were speaking with and his faith.
 For example, more specifically, the female interrogator I worked with that day sought to sexually entice the detainee.
 The logic behind that was that if he would be sexually attracted to her, he would feel unclean, and therefore, she believed, in Islam, he would be unable to go back to his cell and pray.
 One thing she additionally did in order to humiliate him and also to make him feel unclean was wipe what was red ink on his face, but it was done in a way that he believed it was menstrual blood.
-All of this again was in an attempt to create this wedge between himself and his religion and not only was it ineffective, but I thought it was unethical."
+All of this again was in an attempt to create this wedge between himself and his religion, and not only was it ineffective, but I thought it was unethical.